Higher rho-invariants and the surgery structure set: Preliminaries

 \section{Preliminaries}

 In this and the following section we recall and adapt the relevant constructions of \cite{hs,ps}.
 Our results rely on a detailed understanding of them.
+In fact, we need to consider them for maps of degree one and not only for homotopy equivalences.

-We let the initial data depend on a parameter from a parameter space $B$.
+We also need family versions of these constructions: We let the initial data depend on a parameter from a parameter space $B$.
 Later this will allow to conclude the independence of the construction of all choices.

-Let $M$, $N$ be homotopy equivalent closed orientable manifolds of dimension $n$ and let $\tilde N \to N$ be a Galois covering with deck transformation group $\Gamma$.
+Let $M$, $N$ be closed oriented manifolds of dimension $n$ and let $\tilde N \to N$ be a Galois covering with deck transformation group $\Gamma$.
 Let $\A$ be a unital $C^*$-algebra such that there is a unital involutive algebra homomorphism $\pi:\bbbc\Gamma \to \A$.
 The main examples we have in mind are $\A=C^*\Gamma$ or quotients thereof.